noellert/home/china.md

 permalink: /china/
 ---

 Towards the end of high school I became interested in Chinese philosophy and religion  through popular literature.
-I decided to start learning Chinese halfway through my undergraduate career, which only further sparked my interest.
+I decided to start learning Mandarin Chinese halfway through my undergraduate career, which only further sparked my interest.
 After finishing my B.A.
 I spent most of the next decade living in East Asia - 1 year in Japan, 4 years in Hong Kong, and 3 years in mainland China.
 Through studying the text of the Zhuangzi for my M.A., I discovered how important the history of the book's compilation was for understanding its meaning, and through this experience realized how the past plays such a pervasive role in all of Chinese society, from family ancestors to political institutions.
 During my time in East Asia I also gained a deep respect for Chinese social organization.
 I don't think any other society in the world has maintained similar levels of culture, diversity, and hierarchy at such a large scale or for such a long time.

 # Favorites: